2020s: Baseball

-Baseball has been a notable resurgence, particularly within its traditional strongholds, Japan defeated the United States in the 2023 World Baseball Classic championship by a score of 3–2, winning their 3rd title in the event.
+Baseball had a notable resurgence, particularly within its traditional strongholds, Japan and the United States.
+Japan defeated the United States in the 2023 World Baseball Classic with a score of 3–2, winning their 3rd title in the event.
 Japanese baseball player Shohei Ohtani was named the MVP of the tournament.
-He became the first player in MLB history to record 50 home runs and 50 stolen bases in a season and was unanimously named the 2024 National League MVP, and he won the 2024 World Series in his first MLB postseason appearance rivaled with Aaron Judge of the Yankees.
+He became the first player in MLB history to record 50 home runs and 50 stolen bases in a season and was unanimously named the 2024 National League MVP. rivalling Aaron Judge of the New York Yankees, Ohtani led the Los Angeles Dodgers to victory in the 2024 World Series, and again in 2025 over Toronto Blue Jays.

+Venezuela had landslide victories over Japan and Italy in the quarterfinal and semi-final and won this year's World Baseball Classic tournament, beating the United States 3–2 in the 2026 World Baseball Classic championship, with Eugenio Suarez hitting a go-ahead double in the top of the 9th to clinch their first title.
+It was the first major international sporting competition won by Venezuela since the 1945 Amateur World Series, and the second time in Latin America since 2013.
+Maikel García of Venezuela was named the MVP of the tournament.

+The tournament has hit new high levels in attendance and US Television viewership: the 2023 attendance record was broken before the pool play was ended, and US viewership of the final hit 10 million viewers for the first time ever.

-Mike Forêt and Shohei Otani were met French president Emmanuel Macron and US president Donald Trump became more popular at the Élysée Palace and the White House in April 2025.
+Shohei Otani and Mookie Betts met with US president Donald Trump at the White House in April 2025.